Approx. Time Difference

 Taxi Safety in Mexico City

 - Due to the danger involved in utilizing libre taxis and the increased difficulty in determining the difference between the different types of taxis, the best practice is to avoid hailing taxis on the street entirely.
-Instead, always telephone for a radio-dispatched sitio taxi rather than hailing a free-ranging green Volkswagen libre taxi.
+Instead, always telephone a radio-dispatched sitio taxi rather than hailing a free-ranging green Volkswagen libre taxi.

 - Ask the sitio dispatcher for the driver’s name and the cab’s license plate number.